Fred Rouhling: Return to climbing

 In 2009, one of the main online databases for extreme rock climbers, 8a.nu, asked the question "Is Fred Rouhling the best ever FA [first ascent] climber in the world?", noting that Rouhling's combination of first ascents for the hardest sport climbs and hard bouldering routes ranked him #3 in their All-Time High Combined rankings.

 In a 2021 interview, Rouhling said that he then only climbed a few times a year and that, while as a climber, he was very disappointed with the reception to his 9a routes.
 As an artist (he sculpts in his spare time), he was very proud of his creations, and the emotions and engagement that they still aroused in the climbing community.

 Personal life

-Rouhling is married to Céline with whom they have two children, Hugo and Chloe.
+Fred is together with Lili and has two children, Hugo and Chloe.

 Rouhling sculpts in his spare time.